skip to Main Content

 The Bedford family lawyers of Hargrave Law, PC, have represented clients in Bedford and Grapevine for over 20 years.
 We’re familiar with state laws and procedures regarding post-nuptial agreements.
 When you hire us, we will guide you through each step and help you draft a contract that protects you and your rights.

-If you want to discuss creating a post-nuptial agreement, do not hesitate to call us at (817) 282-0679 for a confidential consultation.
+If you want to discuss creating a post-nuptial agreement, do not hesitate to call us at (817) 282-0679 or contact us online for a confidential consultation.

 0 0 votes